Andrea-Tarzariol/Determination-of-the-Fractal-Dimension-of-a-Curve-Using-a-Convolutional-Neural-Network/README.md

 ## Overview

-I used the algorithm described in "A Fast Algorithm for Simulating the Chordal Schramm–Loewner Evolution", by Tom Kennedy, to create fractal curves.
+I used the algorithm described in the article "A Fast Algorithm for Simulating the Chordal Schramm–Loewner Evolution", by Tom Kennedy, to create fractal curves.
 The Schramm-Loewner Evolution equation is:

 $$